geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 **Trains from West Country & South Wales**

-On weekends their are no direct trains to Slough and you will need to change at Reading.
+On weekends there are no direct trains to Slough and you will need to change at Reading.

 *From South Wales via Bristol Parkway*